insibalas/NLP_Tech_Talk/README.md

 ## Text Normalization with Stemming (Porter Stemmer)

-This repository contains Python code that explores stemming, a text normalization technique, using the Porter Stemmer from NLTK.
+This code  contains Python code that explores stemming, a text normalization technique, using the Porter Stemmer from NLTK.

 **Functionality:**